-Finally, it’s time to relax.
-The holiday madness is over, we’ve rung in the New Year and the Super Bowl has officially ended the party season.
-Right?
-Wrong.
-Maybe elsewhere, but here in Acadiana, we love a celebration, and with Mardi Gras coming up, our party season is just getting started.
+Here in Acadiana, we love a celebration, and with Mardi Gras coming up, our party season is just getting started.
 Parties, balls, parades — the Mardi Gras celebration in Louisiana doesn’t really stop until early March when the Lenten season calms things down.
-So, with a full week of party planning still ahead, it’s time for a South Louisiana favorite – the perfect muffuletta.
+So, with plenty of party planning still ahead, it’s time for a South Louisiana favorite – the perfect muffuletta.

-There’s nothing more New Orleans than the perfect muffuletta sandwich, but they’re tricky and I have five keys to unlocking the mystery.
+There’s nothing tastier than the perfect muffuletta sandwich, but they’re tricky, and I have five keys to unlocking the mystery.
 There is considerable argument over who has the best.
 There’s even an ongoing argument over how to spell the name – “muffaletta” or “muffuletta.”
 Conventional wisdom seems to put the French Market of New Orleans as the epicenter of the muffuletta universe, and clearly it is a “u” in the sandwiches seen in the many shops along the riverfront.
 These are the benchmark muffulettas on which others attempt to raise the bar.

 I advise that before actually making a muffuletta you should make the pilgrimage to the French Quarter and Central Grocery, the origins of this Sicilian masterpiece.
+(Note: Central Grocery is now closed due to recent hurricane damage.
+When it reopens to its former glory, I will revise this post.)
 When you open the door to the neighborhood Italian grocery, the heady aroma overcomes you – potent dried oregano, pungent oil-soaked olives, spice-cured salami, freshly grated Pecorino Romano.
 The colorful tins of imported Italian olive oil and row upon row of dried pastas lining the walls from floor to ceiling speak to you in a Sicilian accent.
 You just know that fresh Italian ingredients are going into this handcrafted sandwich.

 But, these muffs are made ahead, not to order.
 Why?
 This is one of the keys to unlocking the mystery.
 Round loaves of Italian bread are wrapped tight and stacked high.
 Under their own weight, the paper becomes oil-stained and dripping with the olive salad marinade, an indication of a well-soaked muffuletta.